nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 existing community was essential if we wanted to pursue this strategy.

-We were fortunate to have established connections with _CryoCloud_ to help us get started, but I think you can "cold call" communities; they are eager for collaborators.
+We were fortunate to have established connections with _CryoCloud_ to help us get started, but I think communities in this space are eager for collaborators.

 If you're looking to run a workshop, consider an existing community to collaborate with.